nadianshafira/Heart-Disease-Risk-Prediction/README.md

-## AIM
+## Overview
-This project aimed to predict whether someone is diagnosed with heart disease or not using 5 classification algorithm at first (KNN, SVM, Deciison Tree, Random Forest, and AdaBoosting), then I picked the best one based on the recall score.
+Executing a machine learning initiative employing classification to predict heart disease diagnosis.

-## CONCLUSION
+## Conclusion
-Findings reveal that SVM is the best model to predict the heart disease risk of people with an 84% recall score, which means the model is 84% accurately able to predict heart disease.
+Results demonstrate that Support Vector Machine (SVM) stands out as the optimal model, achieving an 84% recall score in accurately identifying individuals at risk of heart disease.